moni-dz/fortuneteller2k/README.md

-# how did you end up here?
+# How did you end up here?

-js/ts, java, kotlin, nix, elixir, erlang, haskell, go, rust

-gleam seems cool